PublicDatasets/token-whitepapers/README.md

 # Description

 A shared repo of token projects and links to their whitepapers.
-Submit PRs to add new tokens whitepapers and update existing ones.
+Submit PRs to add new tokens whitepapers and update existing ones to whitepapers.csv

 ## Submission process